eslint/css/docs/rules/no-invalid-at-rules.md

 @charset "<charset>";
 ```

-where `charset` is a [`<string>`](https://developer.mozilla.org/en-US/docs/Web/CSS/string) denoting the character encoding to be used.
-It must be the name of a web-safe character encoding defined in the [IANA-registry](https://www.iana.org/assignments/character-sets/character-sets.xhtml), and must be double-quoted, following exactly one space character (U+0020), and immediately terminated with a semicolon.
+where `<charset>` is a [`<string>`](https://developer.mozilla.org/en-US/docs/Web/CSS/string) denoting the character encoding to be used.
+It must be the name of a web-safe character encoding defined in the [IANA-registry](https://www.iana.org/assignments/character-sets/character-sets.xhtml), and must be double-quoted, following exactly one space character (U+0020) after `@charset`, and immediately terminated with a semicolon.

 Examples of **incorrect** code: